 J0100.
-0100.
-Pain Management - Complete for all residents, regardless of current pain level At any time in the last 5 days, has the resident: Enter Code Received scheduled pain medication regimen?
-No Yes Enter Code Received PRN pain medications OR was offered and declined?
-No Yes Enter Code C. Received non-medication intervention for pain?
+Pain Management - Complete for all residents, regardless of current pain level At any time in the last 5 days, has the resident: Enter Code A. Received scheduled pain medication regimen?
 0. No 1.
+Yes Enter Code B. Received PRN pain medications OR was offered and declined?
+0. No 1.
+Yes Enter Code C. Received non-medication intervention for pain?
+Litter Code 0.
+No 1.
 Yes J0200.
-Should Pain Assessment Interview be Conducted?
-Attempt to conduct interview with all residents.
-If resident is comatose, skip to J1100, Shortness of Breath (dyspnea) Enter Code No (resident is rarely/never understood) → Skip to and complete J0800, Indicators of Pain or Possible Pain Yes → Continue to J0300, Pain Presence Dain Assessment Later in Pain Assessment Interview J0300.
-J0300.
-Pain Presence Enter Code Ask resident: "Have you had pain or hurting at any time in the last 5 days?"
-No → Skip to J1100, Shortness of Breath 1.
-Yes → Continue to J0410, Pain Frequency Unable to answer → Skip to J0800, Indicators of Pain or Possible Pain
+Sho ould Pain Assessment Interview be Conducted?
+Attempt to c onduct interview with all residents.
+If resident is comatose, skip to J1100, Shortness of Breath (dyspnea) Enter Code 0.
+No (resident is rarely/never understood) → Skip to and complete J0800, Indicators of Pain or Possible Pain 1.
+Yes → Continue to J0300, Pain Presence Pain Asse Pain Assessment Interview J0300.
+Pai n Presence Enter Code As sk resident: " Have you had pain or hurting at any time in the last 5 days?"
+0. No → Skip to J1100, Shortness of Breath Yes → Continue to J0410, Pain Frequency Unable to answer → Skip to J0800, Indicators of Pain or Possible Pain